red-hat-storage/ocs-training/ocp4ocs4/ocs4-disconnected-install.md

 ocs-operator
 ````

-## **OCS-4.4.0 workarounds**
+## **OCS version 4.4.0 workarounds**

 ### Mirroring missing images

-  In OCS-4.4 many of the `relatedImage`s are detailed in the CSV, ocs-operator.v4.4.0.clusterserviceversion.yaml.
+  In OCS version 4.4.0 many of the `relatedImages` are detailed in the CSV, ocs-operator.v4.4.0.clusterserviceversion.yaml.
 Even so we still need to add a few missing images that are not yet in the OCS 4.4 CSV `relatedImages` section.
 Below is an example of a mapping file for OCS-4.4.0 that includes the missing images for OCS 4.4.0.

   Save content below to mapping-missing.txt: